1. Home

 What Are Tick-Borne Diseases in Dogs?

-Tick-borne diseases are infections that are transmitted to an animal or a human through a tick bite.
-These diseases then spread via the bloodstream and can affect many body systems.
+Tick-borne diseases are infections that are transmitted to an animal or a human through a tick bite (specifically, from the tick’s saliva, which carries pathogens present in the tick).
+These pathogens then spread via the bloodstream and can affect many body systems.

 Ticks are tiny parasites that feed on the blood of humans and animals, including rodents, deer, birds, and pets.
 They are found all over the U.S., particularly in grassy or wooded areas on the West Coast and east of the Rocky Mountains.

 Tick bites are common, especially during the spring and summer.
 But not every dog tick bite will lead to a disease.
-It takes feeding time for a tick to pass the disease to its host—anywhere from three to 48 hours depending on the tick species, says Michael Kearley, DVM.
+A tick needs to feed on its host for several hours before transmitting disease—typically between three and 48 hours, depending on the species, explains Michael Kearley, DVM.

-So with a little extra vigilance and preventative measures, pet parents can reduce their pup’s chances of disease.
+So with a little extra vigilance and preventive measures, you can reduce your pup’s chances of disease.

 Types of Tick-Borne Diseases in Dogs

-If you’re aware that your pet recently received a tick bite, be on the lookout for symptoms of any of the following tick-borne diseases in dogs.
+If you’re aware that your dog recently received a tick bite, be on the lookout for symptoms of any of the following canine tick-borne diseases.

 1. Anaplasmosis